Lindsey Horvath

-Lindsey Patrice Horvath (born June 30, 1982) is an American politician, advertising executive, and activist who is a member of the Los Angeles County Board of Supervisors for the 3rd District, which covers the San Fernando Valley, and is the Chair Pro Tem of Los Angeles County.
-She was previously a Councilmember for West Hollywood, California and was twice the mayor.
+Lindsey Patrice Horvath (born June 30, 1982) is an American politician, advertising executive, and activist.
+She is currently serving as a member of the Los Angeles County Board of Supervisors for the 3rd District, which covers the San Fernando Valley, and served as Chair of Los Angeles County in 2024.
+She was previously a Councilmember for West Hollywood, California and was twice its mayor.

 Early life and career

-Horvath was born in 1982 in Zanesville, Ohio, growing up in Wickliffe, Ohio and Las Vegas, Nevada before going to the University of Notre Dame in Indiana.
+Horvath was born in 1982 in Painesville, Ohio, growing up in Wickliffe, Ohio and Las Vegas, Nevada before going to the University of Notre Dame in Indiana.
 She has one younger brother but comes from a large family, with her parents being the youngest of multi-sibling households.
 She attended Catholic schools in Ohio and private high school in Las Vegas.
-As a teenager, Gloria Allred and Hillary Clinton were some of her role models.
+As a teenager, Gloria Allred and Hillary Clinton were some of her role models, both of whom she would later meet.
 While at Notre Dame, Horvath was a registered Republican, but switched her party affiliation to Democratic in 2003.
 She graduated from the University of Notre Dame in 2004 cum laude with a Bachelor of Arts in political science and gender studies.
 At Notre Dame, she participated in a performance of The Vagina Monologues which caused controversy with the administration, and also was vice president of the College Republicans.

 She moved to Los Angeles, California after graduating from college intending to go into law school, and attended musical theater school instead.
 After working in advertising, she founded the Hollywood chapter of the National Organization for Women (NOW).
 In 2007, she was appointed to the Women's Advisory Board for West Hollywood, and was elected chair after eight months.

 Political career

 West Hollywood

-In 2009, Horvath was appointed to the West Hollywood City Council after the death Councilman Sal Guarriello, which upset some residents as Horvath had only lived in the city for two years.
+In 2009, Horvath was appointed to the West Hollywood City Council after the death of Councilman Sal Guarriello, which upset some residents as Horvath had only lived in the city for two years.
+While in her first term in the City Council, she continued an effort she'd started before her appointment to secure funding to test DNA on a severe backlog of over 5,000 untested rape kits.
 In 2011, she lost her first election to John D’Amico.
 On March 3, 2015, she was elected back onto the City Council, defeating John Heilman.
 After her swearing in, councilmember John Duran filed a motion to make Horvath the mayor for the coming year, which was approved by the Council unanimously.
 As a councilmember and mayor, she helped approve the minimum wage of $17.64 per hour and helped with the downsizing of the number of sheriffs in the city.

 On April 20, 2020, the City Council chose Horvath as mayor for a second time, with John Heilman as the Mayor Pro Tempore.
 She was sworn in for a second time on May 18, 2020.
 Her second term expired on September 20, 2021, to which her Mayor Pro Tempore, Lauren Meister, became mayor for a second time.